HCAHPS Inpatient Survey Results

 HCAHPS Inpatient Survey Background

-Cancer Treatment Centers of America (CTCA) participates in and monitors our ratings on the third party Hospital Consumer Assessment of Healthcare Providers and Systems survey (HCAHPS), developed by the US Department of Health and Human Services.
+Cancer Treatment Centers of America® (CTCA) participates in and monitors our ratings on the third party Hospital Consumer Assessment of Healthcare Providers and Systems survey (HCAHPS), developed by the US Department of Health and Human Services.
 HCAHPS scores are an important indicator of the overall quality of a hospital and the overall satisfaction of the patients who were treated there.
+As of the most recent data available, all four CTCA® hospitals required to participate in this program have achieved HCAHPS’s highest rating of Five Stars, a single comprehensive metric allowing consumers to more easily compare hospitals.

 The HCAHPS survey is the first national, standardized, publicly reported survey of patients' perspectives on hospital care.
 HCAHPS is a survey instrument and data collection methodology for measuring inpatients' perceptions of their hospital experience.
 While many hospitals have collected information on patient satisfaction for their own internal use, until HCAHPS there was no national standard for collecting and publicly reporting information about patient experience of care that allowed valid comparisons to be made across hospitals locally, regionally and nationally.

-The CTCA Press Ganey® data reported below are reflective of the most current available data gathered between January 1, 2014 and December 31, 2014, based on patient discharge date 1,2.
-Because the HCAHPS survey compiles nationwide data, and CMS adjusts for geographic region and certain patient demographics, the results appearing on the Center for Medicare and Medicaid Services (CMS) website are delayed in being released to the public.
+The CTCA Press Ganey data reported below is reflective of the most current available gathered between July 1, 2014, and June 30, 2015, based on patient discharge date1,2.
+Because the HCAHPS survey compiles nationwide data, and the Center for Medicare and Medicaid Services (CMS) adjusts for geographic region and certain patient demographics, the results appearing on the CMS website are delayed in being released to the public.
 Therefore, data reflected with patients surveyed in this timeframe will not appear on the CMS website for approximately one year.
 However, additional data can be viewed on the website as another point of reference: (http://www.medicare.gov/hospitalcompare/search.html).

 The charts on the following pages show HCAHPS scores for each of our hospitals as compared to each hospital's American Hospital Association (AHA) Region Average and the National Average.
 The applicable AHA regions are: